o2r-project/api/docs/shipment.md

 ### Supported recipients

 Use the _recipient_ endpoint to find out, which repositories are available and configured.
-The reponse is list of tuples with id and name of each repository.
-The id is the repository identifier to be used in requests to the /shipment endpoint, e.g. to define the recipient, while label is a human-readable text string suitable for display in user interfaces.
+The reponse is list of tuples with `id` and `label` of each repository.
+The `id` is the repository identifier to be used in requests to the `/shipment` endpoint, e.g. to define the recipient, while `label` is a human-readable text string suitable for display in user interfaces.

 `GET api/v1/recipient`